mongodb/docs/source/includes/steps-avs-create-index-acli.rst

          in an {+avs+} index.
 The ``plot_embedding`` field contains embeddings created using OpenAI's ``text-embedding-ada-002``
          embeddings model.
-The index definition specifies ``1536`` vector dimensions and measures similarity using ``euclidean`` distance.
+The index definition specifies ``1536`` vector dimensions and measures similarity using ``dotProduct`` function.

          .. tabs::